tkrajina/leaflet-editable-polyline/README.md

 ## Why

 Most editable polylines have performance problems on bigger polylines because of too many markers shown on a map.
-This Leaflet polyline plugin will show editable markers only for a selected part of the map.
+This Leaflet plugin will show editable markers only for a selected part of the map and only if no more than specified number of points are shown.

 ## Examples